md-irohas/tcppc-go/README.md

 # tcppc

-`tcppc` is a simple honeypot program to capture TCP payloads.
+`tcppc` is a simple honeypot program to capture TCP/TLS payloads.
 This program listens on the given IP address and the given port, establishes connections from external hosts, and continues to receive packets until the connections are closed or timeouted.
-This program supports not only TCP handshake but also TLS(SSL) handshake.
 Using `tcppc`, you can get payloads of arbitrary ports.
 I am developing this program to use as a honeypot for monitoring payloads.

-The followings are the main functions of `tcppc`
+Main functions:

-* Establish TCP & SSL handshake and continue to receive packets.
+* Establish TCP & TLS handshake and continue to receive packets.
 * Save received data (session data) as JSON lines format.
 * Rotate the data files in the given interval.